Beats per measure

 - Dub: 60-90 bpm

 - Dubstep: 135-145 bpm

 Of course, a Hip-hop song not always has to be between 60 and 100 BPM.
 These are just guiding values.
 Let me know what you are using the BPM Calculator for, in the comments below!

 BPM Finder for Heart Rate or Pulse

-Similarly, you could also use this BPM finder to quickly calculate heartbeats per minute, heart rate, or resting pulse.
+Similarly, you could also use this tempo tapper to quickly calculate heartbeats per minute, heart rate, or resting pulse.
 My professor, for example, was interested in this application to find out the best Beats Per Minute value for his workout.
+So he could listen to music that fits his running tempo.
 Maybe, I will integrate more functions in the future.
 If you need a specific feature, let me know in the comments below.